usaid-cs/yesterday-i-learned/random.md

 1. [Ramen is a prison currency.](http://bigthink.com/laurie-vazquez/how-ramen-noodles-beat-cigarettes-to-become-a-prison-currency)
 1. "Love handles" are just waist fat.
 1. [A man named Denis](https://www.youtube.com/watch?v=5BT1ov-Pgm4) spent [over $800](https://www.roblox.com/upgrades/robux) on a fake snoplow in [a game where you shovel snow](https://www.roblox.com/games/1252559098/Snow-Shoveling-Simulator).
-1. A man named Clack claims to quit beer to reduce bloat and avoid empty calories.
 1. The interview rate of you after getting fired is equivalent to looking for a job alongside candidates with [5 years of experience fewer](https://talent.works/blog/2018/05/02/the-science-of-the-job-search-part-v-getting-fired-or-laid-off-costs-you-5-years-of-experience).
 1. The toilet paper patent shows it being in the "over" configuration.
 1. You can make a huge natural snowball only near the belt where the temperature is fluctuating close to 0°C.